Community Rules & Etiquette and Privacy Guidelines

 The personal information you provide to IADR is being collected for legitimate business purposes, which include processing membership and meeting registrations or responding to inquiries; keeping you informed about new events, products, or offers; and providing the best possible service to you.
 Whenever IADR processes data for these purposes, IADR will ensure that Personal Data rights are accounted for and respected.
 The provision of this information is voluntary.
 However, if you do not provide the information IADR requests, IADR may be unable to process your membership, meeting registration or respond to your inquiry.
 All information provided by you will be held in the strictest confidence according to data privacy regulations.

 IADR will only collect the personal information that is necessary for the purposes mentioned above.
-These purposes include, but are not limited to, the following:
+This personal information includes, but is not limited to, the following:

 - Full Name and Job Title